 AEMO must not carry out any inspection of SRAS Equipment under clause 8.5 within 6 months of a previous inspection under this Agreement of the same SRAS Equipment.

-Unless otherwise agreed by the SRAS Provider, an inspection under clause may take as long as reasonably necessary, but no longer than 24 hours.
+Unless otherwise agreed by the SRAS Provider, an inspection under this clause 8.6 may take as long as reasonably necessary, but no longer than 24 hours.
 Any agreement to extend the period of the inspection must not be unreasonably withheld, considering the extent of the inspection proposed.

 Whilst carrying out an inspection, AEMO must ensure that its Representatives: